philippinespire/pire_ssl_data_processing/README.md

 cp SPAdes_SgC0072C_contam_R1R2_noIsolate/scaffolds.fasta probe_design
 ```

 Rename the assembly to reflect the species and parameters used.
+Format to follows:

+<3-letter species code>_scaffolds_<library>_<cotam|decontam>_R1R2_noIsolate_<other treatments, if any>.fasta

-You can just copy and paste the parameter info from the busco directory
+To get this info, I usually copy and paste the parameter info from the busco directory:
 ```sh
 # list the busco dirs
 ls -d busco_*